animorphcoop/shared-futures-space/README.md

         }
     }
 }
 ```

----
+### Deployment

+**NOTE:** Before using in a public-facing environment, don't forget to change the default credentials!
+They're in
+`variables.env`, `sfs/settings/local.py` and `.gitlab_ci.yml`

-DON'T FORGET TO CHANGE FROM THE DEFAULTS IN THE PROD SERVER BEFORE RELEASE, BECAUSE THE CURRENT ONES ARE IN THE GIT HISTORY
+**NOTE:** DON'T FORGET TO CHANGE FROM THE DEFAULTS IN THE PROD SERVER BEFORE RELEASE, BECAUSE THE CURRENT ONES ARE IN
+THE GIT HISTORY